-Nonpoint Source Control Program
+2.7 Nonpoint Source Control Program

-Environmental pollution from nonpoint sources occurs when water moving over land picks up pollutants such as sediment, bacteria, nutrients, and toxicants and carries them to nearby waterbodies.
+Environmental pollution from nonpoint sources occurs when water moving over land picks up pollutants, such as sediment, bacteria, nutrients, and toxics and carries them to nearby waterbodies.
 Sediment and pollutant-laden water can pose a threat to public health.
 The pollutants may come from both natural sources and human activity.
 Stormwater runoff and associated soil erosion are significant causes of lost natural habitat and poor water quality in the District.
-Nonpoint source pollutants of concern in the District are nutrients, sediment, toxics, pathogens, oil and grease.
+Nonpoint source pollutants of concern in the District are nutrients, sediment, toxics, pathogens, oil, and grease.
 The origins of nonpoint pollutants in the District are diverse and include:

-• Stormwater runoff due to the large amount of impervious surfaces in urban areas;

-- Development and redevelopment activities; - Urbanization of surrounding jurisdictions; and - Agricultural activities upstream of the watershed.
+- Stormwater runoff due to the large amount of impervious surfaces in urban areas; - Development and redevelopment activities; - Urbanization of surrounding jurisdictions; and - Agricultural activities upstream of the watershed.

-The District's Nonpoint Source Plan is based on the following goals, which provide the framework for the District government to continue to develop and enhance its program.
+The District's Nonpoint Source Plan is based on the following goals which provide the framework for the District government to continue to develop and enhance its program.

-- 1. Support activities that reduce pollutant loads from urban runoff, construction activity, combined sewer overflows, and trash disposal, for the purpose of attaining present designated uses by 2025 and future designated uses by 2035. - 2.
-Support and implement activities that restore degraded systems and maintain healthy habitats, species diversity, and water flows in all Anacostia River tributaries by 2025 and all surface waters of the District by 2035. - 3.
+- 1. Support activities that reduce pollutant loads from urban runoff, construction activity, combined sewer overflows, and trash disposal for the purpose of attaining designated uses. - 2.
+Support and implement activities that restore degraded systems and maintain healthy habitats, species diversity, and water flows in all Anacostia River tributaries. - 3.
 Coordinate efforts with outside programs and adjoining jurisdictions to prevent and control nonpoint source pollution in the District to the maximum extent with the resources available. - 4.
 Support information and education campaigns that aim to prevent nonpoint source pollution from individual actions.
 These campaigns should reach at least 5,000 individuals each year and should target audiences who either visit, live, work, or teach in the District and its watersheds. - 5.
 Implement programs that aim to increase nonpoint source pollution runoff prevention practices on private property, reaching at least 1,000 properties per year.